chanllon/RaE.-Reason-and-Execute-Prompting/README.md

 # RaE.
 Reason-and-Execute Prompting

-GeoQKG is the pre-training-free representation method that comprehensively extracts the relational information among key elements of a question and stores it in a knowledge structure.
-This repository provides the code for reproducing GeoQKG method, which is proposed in our paper "**knowledge-structure chimera: towards pre-training-free representation for multimodal geometry question**"
+RaE is a new prompting method specifically designed for enhancing Multi-Modal Large Language Models to solve geometric questions.
+This repository provides the code for reproducing RaE prompting method, which is proposed in our paper "**Reason-and-Execute Prompting: Enhancing Multi-Modal Large Language Models for Solving Geometry Questions**"

 For the code of the method, please refer to [RaE](https://github.com/chanllon/RaE.-Reason-and-Execute-Prompting).